-difference between an event, incident, and breach so that those in the restaurant involved with incident response understand the distinction. ☐ Security Event Escalation.
+- □ Definition of Security Event, Incident, and Breach.
+Consider explaining the difference between an event, incident, and breach so that those in the organization involved with incident response understand the distinction. - Security Event Escalation.
 By their very nature security events are relatively common occurrences.
 Only a small percentage of events will become incidents, and an even smaller percentage of events will ultimately become breaches.
-Nonetheless, it is important to explain the process under which an event should be escalated to an incident, or a breach, and the impact that such an escalation has on who within the restaurant needs to become involved in an investigation and how the investigation should be handled.
+Nonetheless, it is important to explain the process under which an event should be escalated to an incident, or a breach, and the impact that such an escalation has on who within the organization needs to become involved in an investigation and how the investigation should be handled.